alper/alpernl/content/posts/week-292-ignite-gsl-pre-trip-prep/index.md

   - /dingen/2012/10/week-292-ignite-gsl-pre-trip-prep/

 ---
-I'm sitting here at [Beijing Airport](http://en.bcia.com.cn/) writing these too late weeknotes on their free WiFi ((Also: it is nice to still have a blog in a country where most social services are effectively a SPOF.)) which is an oddly implemented but still excellent service.
+I'm sitting here at [Beijing Airport](http://en.bcia.com.cn/) writing these too late weeknotes on their free WiFi [^1] which is an oddly implemented but still excellent service.

 Last week was mostly spent with a [scattered brain](/dingen/2012/10/games-on-ignite-berlin-3/#footnote_0_3965) working on my ignite an various proposals.
 We had a studio meeting at [Praxis](http://praxisberlin.net/) to discuss recent developments and issues.